 - developing new biosphere models to represent potential impacts arising from contaminant releases to estuarine, coastal and marine systems; and

-- leading the authorship of the report describing the way in which the biosphere is treated within the 2010 Disposal System Safety Case (DSSC).
+- leading the authorship of the report describing the way in which the biosphere is treated within the 2010 and 2016 Disposal System Safety Case (DSSC).